-Preparation and review for the National Board for Respiratory Care (NBRC) Entry Level Examination; discussion of examination structure, content, and site requirements, and review of sample NBRC test questions for remediation.
-Self-evaluation practice examinations will be key features.
-(If a first-year candidate for the Certificate of Completion in the Certified Respiratory Therapist Program does not successfully complete the mandatory end-ofthe-year secured self-assessment examination, successful completion of this course will be required to secure the Certificate).
-Offered for Credit or No Credit only.
+Preparation for and review of the National Board for Respiratory Care (NBRC) Detailed Content Outline for the Entry Level CRT Examination.
+Discussion of examination structure, content, examination site requirements, and review of sample NBRC test questions for remediation.
+Self-evaluation practice examinations.
+(If a first-year candidate for the Certificate of Completion in the Certified Respiratory Therapist [CRT] Program does not successfully complete the mandatory end-of-the year secured self-assessment examination, successful completion of this course will be required to secure the Certificate.)
+This course is Credit/No Credit only.
 This course may be taken four times.

-927X4 ADVANCED PRACTITIONER EXAMINATIONS: REVIEW AND SEMINAR 3 UNITS
+927X4 ADVANCED PRACTITIONER EXAMINATIONS: REVIEW AND SEMINAR 3 UNITS rerequisite: KESF 201, KESF 200